 You will require cookies enabled to purchase any products.

-Initially this was in a bound ledger which was completed as a vehicle made its way down the production line; from the 1980s the company used a computerised system but continued to record the same details.
+Since 1931, details of every SS and Jaguar vehicle that has been produced have been recorded.
+Initially this was in a bound ledger which was completed as a vehicle made its way down the production line; from the 1980s the company used computerised systems but continued to record the same details.

 The Jaguar Daimler Heritage Trust holds these unique production records in the Archive, as well as holding records for some Swallow-bodied and Daimler models.
 Using these production records we can issue certified Heritage Certificates for vehicles which are more than ten years old showing a vehicle’s entry exactly as it was recorded at the time of production; such as the original colour and trim, dates of build and dispatch as well the original destination and, where recorded, the original registration mark.